 From there we drove to Patan, the second royal city of Kathmandu valley.
 There are three royal cities all in all founded by three brothers.
 Their positive competition is appreciated now by the tourists.

-Then it was finally time for short break and we had lunch in the garden of the Patan museum which was restored to its former splendor with the help of the Austrian government.
+Then it was finally time for short break and we had lunch in the garden of the Patan museum.
+The Austrian government helped to restore the museum to its former splendor.
 We tried momos again and fried chili tofu.

 One last look at the Durbar square in Patan and then we were on our way back to Kathmandu.
-There we were let out at the Durbar square (all royal cities have their own Durbar square), paid our entrance fee (or rather the guide did) and we started with the last part of the day.
+There we got off at the Durbar square (all royal cities have their own Durbar square), paid our entrance fee (or rather the guide did) and we started with the last part of the day.
 Also very impressive and full of vendors and at the end of it all the house of the Kumari (a child goddess).

 A quick peek into the house of the Kumari told us that she was not there and we moved on to king’s palace.
 The very popular King of Nepal was murdered by his son the crown prince and then his disliked brother moved onto the throne from which he had to abduct in 2008.